aceciliad/DataAnalysis/README.md

 # Example output:
 moving phase PP to 18 sec. from reference time
 Are you sure you want to save the file? (y/n): y
-# and will only overwrite the file when "y" is input into the terminal
+# to ensure we do not mess up, it will only overwrite the file when we input "y"
 ````

 ### Other custom options

-Among others the following parameters can be easily modified inside the script to depict different charasteristic of the signal.
+Among others the following parameters can be easily modified inside the script to depict different charasteristics of the signal:

 - `tnorm0`: when plotting the data, traces are normalized in a time window selected to depict clearly the desired phases.
 The start of this normalization window is given by `tnorm0` as time in seconds with respect to the reference time (`self.tref_utc`), which is typically the arrival time for P wave.
 - `tnorm1`: when plotting the data, traces are normalized in a time window selected to depict clearly the desired phases.
 The end of this normalization window is given by `tnorm1` as time in seconds with respect to the reference time (`self.tref_utc`), which is typically the arrival time for P wave.